Personality Traits Of Ambiverts: The Extroverted Introvert Personality Type

 Extroverts tend to be outgoing and energetic and enjoy being in the company of others, often thriving in social situations.
 In contrast, introverts are generally more reserved and prefer solitude, with social interactions potentially being emotionally draining for them.

 Ambiverts, also known as extroverted introverts, can be found on a spectrum between introversion and extroversion.
 These individuals exhibit traits from both ends of the continuum, allowing them to adapt their behavior according to the demands of various situations.
 This adaptability often proves advantageous, as ambiverts are well-equipped to navigate multiple social settings with relative ease.
+Carl Jung was the first person to put a name to this dimension in personality.

 Advantages of ambiversion